maxjerdee/clustering-mi/README.md

 print(f"(symmetric) Normalized Mutual Information (labels1 <-> labels2): {normalized_mutual_information:.3f}")

-# Asymmetric normalization, measure how much the first labeling tells us about the second,
+# Asymmetric normalization measures how much the first labeling tells us about the second,
 # as a fraction of all there is to know about the second labeling.
 # This form is appropriate when the second labeling is a "ground truth" and the first is a prediction.
 asymmetric_normalized_mutual_information_1_2 = clustering_mi.normalized_mutual_information(labels1, labels2, normalization="second")
-# Or if the first labeling is the ground truth and the second is a prediction.
+# Or when the first labeling is the ground truth and the second is a prediction.
 asymmetric_normalized_mutual_information_2_1 = clustering_mi.normalized_mutual_information(labels1, labels2, normalization="first")

 print(f"(asymmetric) Normalized Mutual Information (labels1 -> labels2): {asymmetric_normalized_mutual_information_1_2:.3f}")